-In this section, we present two examples to validate the \AlgLong estimators.
-Concretely, we consider both an adaptive linear model and a logistic model, and compare our algorithm with other existing methods including (a) maximum likelihood estimators; (b) methods based on concentration inequalities; and (c) an existing $Z$-estimator procedure derived from the debiased/double machine learning approach (DML,~\cite{chernozhukov2018double}).
+In this section, we illustrate our theoretical guarantees with a selection of numerical studies.
+We provide results for both an adaptive linear model as well as an adaptive logistic model.
+In addition to showing results based on our proposed algorithms, we compare with other existing methods including' (a) maximum likelihood estimators; (b) methods based on concentration inequalities; and (c) an existing $Z$-estimator procedure derived from the double machine learning (DML) approach~\cite{chernozhukov2018double}.